 - A letter from the person or school giving you money

 - Proof of funding paid from within Canada, if you have a scholarship or are in a Canadian-funded educational program

 4. A study permit

 Your study permit is the document that allows you to stay in Canada and study.
 It is different from a student visa, which is the document that allows you to enter Canada.
-A study permit costs $150 CAD to apply for.
+A study permit costs around $150 CAD.